 Although lichens and bryophytes can be "difficult to detect, inventory, monitor, and study because they require specialized expertise in the field and the laboratory" (Amendment, 3-59), the Forest Service and Bureau of Land Management have been contracting surveyors that specialize in these species to search for and map S&M species for at least 24 years.
 Clearly, they are not too small to survey for and detect, even for the most cryptic species such as calicioid lichens, as is evidenced by the hundreds of papers that have been published about their distribution and ecology of the last 50 years (eg. Rikkinen 2003; Edwards et al 2004; Glavich et al 2005; Villela et al 2023).
 Highly qualified surveyors specializing in these organisms have conducted this research and continue to be trained in the Pacific Northwest.
 We must dispel the myth that these taxa are “unknowable” and continue to include them alongside more charismatic flora and fauna in conservation efforts at the state and federal levels (Allen & Lendemer, 2015).

 Epiphytic lichens play critical roles in forest ecosystems; contributing to hydrologic and nutrient cycles, food webs, and overall biomass and biodiversity (Ellis 2012).
 Some lichens are necessary to the lives of vertebrates, for example Bryoria spp. are food and nesting materials for flying squirrels, deer and elk eat lichens as part of their regular, diverse diet and many species of lichens are used by passerine birds to construct their nests (Hayward & Rosentreter,1994).
 Although these examples may seem inconsequential, any deterioration of habitat for these vertebrates adds on to the stresses of rapidly changing forests.
-Retaining these important elements of the ecosystems the amendment.
+Retaining these important elements of the ecosystems in the face of rapidly changing forests must be considered in the amendment.
 Lichens are also used by Native Americans as part of their traditional diets (Turner, 1977; Hutten & Woodward, 2002); with the increased interest by tribes to continue their traditional ways of life, lichens are a significant factor.

 Another important role lichens play in our forests is direct input of useable forms of nitrogen into the forest ecosystem.
 Cyanolichens (those with cyanobacteria instead of algae as their photobiont) dominate the epiphyte communities in the canopies of our moist forests in the Pacific Northwest (Pike et al. 1975).
 Nitrogen fixation by Lobaria oregana, one of the major epiphytes in moist old growth forests, provides an ecologically significant input of new N to the moist forests (Antoine 2004, Johnson et al. 1982).
 Together with other cryptogamic organisms (bryophytes, cyanobacteria, and fungi), they are responsible for almost 50% of terrestrial nitrogen fixation (Elbert et al., 2012).